dustinpfister/blog_posts/_posts/threejs-examples-many-object-tweening.md

 ### Version Numbers Matter

 I was using r140 of threejs when I first made these source code examples, and wrote this blog post for the first time.
+Sense then I did come around to edit this post in Septermber of 2023 and when I did so I updated the demos to my r146 style rules.

 ## 1 - First version of my tween-many module and demos of it